FREQUENTLY ASKED QUESTIONS

 MINERALS / PROBIOTICS / VITAMINS

 Our birds are regularly given probiotics in their feed, vitamins, and minerals.
-They also get some Icelandic kelp, meal worms, and black soldier flies.
+They also get some organic sea kelp, meal worms, and black soldier flies.
 They welcome table scraps!

 DEWORMING

 We use Aquasol, Safeguard (fendbendazole) Goat Dewormer in water, Panacur (fendbenazole) Horse Dewormer Paste (pea size amount in the mouth).
+Each product has different egg withdrawal periods.
 I put a link in Helpful Resources if you’d like to test for worms, and read about different dewormers, prior to doing so.
-We definitely deworm our birds!
+We definitely deworm our birds.

 SANITIZE + WATER CARE

 We use Oxine.
 It has many uses, and is a great addition to poultry water and overall flock health and care.
+It is even safe for fogging, equipment and more.
+Compare to Virkon S and Bleach.
 Here is a great oxine article for its many safe uses.

 KNP_0758.jpg